yaronf/draft-sheffer-wimse-s2s-reduced/draft-sheffer-wimse-s2s-reduced.md

 ~~~
 {: title="Signed Response"}

-## Comparing the DPoP Inspired Option with Message Signatures {#app-level-comparison}

-The two workload protection options have different strengths and weaknesses regarding implementation
-complexity, extensibility, and security.
-Here is a summary of the main differences between
-{{dpop-esque-auth}} and {{http-sig-auth}}.

-- The DPoP-inspired solution is less HTTP-specific, making it easier to adapt for
-other protocols beyond HTTP.
-This flexibility is particularly valuable for
-asynchronous communication scenarios, such as event-driven systems.

-- Message Signatures, on the other hand, benefit from an existing HTTP-specific RFC with
-some established implementations.
-This existing groundwork means that this option could
-be simpler to deploy, to the extent such implementations are available and easily integrated.

-- Given that the WIT (Workload Identity Token) is a type of JWT, the
-DPoP-inspired approach that also uses JWT is less complex and technology-intensive than Message
-Signatures.
-In contrast, Message Signatures introduce an additional layer of
-technology, potentially increasing the complexity of the overall system.

-- Message Signatures offer superior integrity protection, particularly by mitigating
-message modification by middleboxes.
-See also {{middleboxes}}.

-- A key advantage of Message Signatures is that they support response signing.
-This opens up the possibility for future decisions about whether to make
-response signing mandatory, allowing for flexibility in the specification
-and/or in specific deployment scenarios.

-- In general, Message Signatures provide greater flexibility compared to
-the DPoP-inspired approach.
-Future versions of this draft (and subsequent implementations) can decide
-whether specific aspects of message signing, such as coverage of particular fields,
-should be mandatory or optional.
-Covering more fields will constrain the proof
-so it cannot be easily reused in another context, which is often a security improvement.
-The DPoP inspired approach could
-be designed to include extensibility to sign other fields, but this would make it closer to
-trying to reinvent Message Signatures.

 ## Error Conditions

 Errors may occur during the processing of the message signature or WPT.
 If the signature verification fails for any reason,
 such as an invalid signature, an expired validity time window, or a malformed data structure, an error is returned.
-Typically,
-this will be in response to an API call, so an HTTP status code such as 400 (Bad Request) is appropriate.
+When used with HTTP, this will be in response to an API call, so an HTTP status code such as 400 (Bad Request) is appropriate.
 This response could
 include more details as per {{RFC9457}}, such as an indicator that the wrong key material or algorithm was used.

-## Coexistence with JWT Bearer Tokens {#coexist}

-The WIT and WPT define new HTTP headers.
-They can therefore be presented along with existing headers used for JWT bearer tokens.
-This
-property allows for transition from mechanisms using identity tokens based on bearer JWTs to proof of possession based WITs.
-A workload may implement a policy that accepts both bearer tokens and WITs during a transition period.
-This policy may be configurable
-per-caller to allow the workload to reject bearer tokens from callers that support WITs.
-Once a deployment fully supports WITs, then the use of
-bearer tokens for identity can be disabled through policy.
-Implementations should be careful when implementing such a transition strategy,
-since the decision which token to prefer is made when the caller's identity has still not been authenticated, and needs to be revalidated following the authentication step.

-The WIT can also coexist with tokens used to establish security context, such as transaction tokens {{?I-D.ietf-oauth-transaction-tokens}}.
-In this case a workload's
-authorization policy may take into account both the sending workload's identity and the information in the context token.
-For example, the
-identity in the WIT may be used to establish which API calls can be made and information in the context token may be used to determine
-which specific resources can be accessed.
+For non-HTTP protocols, the WIMSE profile should define how errors are handled.

 # Using Mutual TLS for Workload-to-Workload Authentication {#mutual-tls}